inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 I met someone who looks at lot like you,
 She does the things you do, but she is an IBM.
 She's only programmed to be very nice,
-But she's as cold as ice, whenever I get too near,
+But she's as cold as ice,  I get too near,
 She tells me that she likes me very much,
 But when I try to touch, she makes it all too clear.
 ...